voxpupuli/agtm/facts.md

 demonstrations for what you can do in facts.

-The recently released Facter 2.0 has dramatically changed the functionality and ability to write sophisicated facts.
+The recently released Facter 2.0 has dramatically changed the functionality and ability to write sophisticated facts.
 This document has been written against Facter 2.0 and contains non-backwards compatible code.